All Episodes

 So again, I'm sincere here.

-He gave me the opportunity to roam around unfettered to learn things, and I had a lot to learn, and then to to tell it like it is uh to President Skalor, including Reagan, because by a stroke of luck.
+You gave me the opportunity to roam around unfettered, to learn things, and I had a lot to learn, and then to tell it like it is to President Skalor, including Reagan, because by a stroke of luck,

-Uh since I would not bow to the prevailing wins in the CIA that said the Russians were evil and garnet, that the Russian Communist Party would never give up power without a terrible violent upheaval, and then Gorbachev and Shiban, they're just they're just more clever commies, okay.
+since I would not bow to the prevailing winds in the CIA that said the Russians were evil incarnate, that the Russian Communist Party would never give up power without a terrible violent upheaval.

-I was briefing these people, Vice President Bush, okay, Secretary Schultz, Secretary Weinberger, the chairman of the joint chiefs of staff, uh an array of national security advisors.
+I was briefing these people, Vice President Bush, okay, Secretary Schultz, Secretary Weinberger, the chairman of the Joint Chiefs of Staff, an array of national security advisors.

 That was my beat every other morning.